Helen Crawfurd: Death and legacy

 Helen Crawfurd (by then Mrs Anderson) died in 1954 at Mahson Cottage, Kilbride Avenue, Dunoon, Argyll, aged 76.

 Crawfurd was included in a series of posters in 2019 and an educational resource called Scotland's Suffrage Education Pack.
 The education pack included a Top Trumps-style game called Scotland's Suffragettes Trumps, produced by Protests and Suffragettes (an organisation led by artists, activists and local historians) by crowdfunding to send 700 sets to schools.
 Women's History Scotland's Dr. Yvonne McFadden called the game "a fun and important tool to make sure these women and their stories' are included in the Scottish school curriculum, as women's history is often limited in school history teaching".

-Crawfurd was memorialised in 2024 in stained glass window by Artist Keira McLean in Glasgow's Woodside Library, working with young people from the local community.
+Crawfurd was memorialised in 2024 in a stained glass window by Artist Keira McLean in Glasgow's Woodside Library, working with young people from the local community.
 The window also features Suffragette Jessie Soga and was co-designed with young people from SiMY Community Development in Townhead.
 Artist McLean said "there are so many forgotten histories of people who made a real difference' to Glasgow, and that the window is "restoring the neglected histories of communities often marginalised or dismissed.”
 The unveiling of the window took place at an event hosted by Glasgow Life on 5 September 2024 and featured new musical arrangements by Musician Lorna Morgan of the Holloway Jingles poems written by imprisoned suffragettes.
 Historical information about Jessie Soga and Helen Crawfurd was shared by Clare Thompson from Protests and Suffragettes.

+Advertising the gift of a Leghorn hen

+In June 1918, Crawfurd placed an advertisement in Forward seeking offers for a purebred Leghorn hen, which had been a gift from a supporter of the Women's Peace Crusade.